petergridge/Irrigation-V5/README.md

 * Make sure that all of the objects you reference i.e. switches, sensors etc are defined or you will get errors when the irrigationprogram is triggered.
 Check the log for errors.

 ### Config Flow
 * Define the program using the UI.
 From Setting, Devices & Services choose 'ADD INTEGRATION'.
 Search for Irrigation Controller Component.
-* To define groups first complete the setup of the program and then go back into configuration to add zone groups.
-(V5.1.20)
+* Add the integration many times if you want more than one program.
 * Modify programs and zones, add new zones, delete zones
 * V4 yaml configuration will be imported, if it fails to load run check configuration first and correct any changes implemented to support this release.